John Wayne Gacy: Confession

 On the evening of December 20, Gacy drove to his lawyers' office in Park Ridge to attend a scheduled meeting, ostensibly to discuss the progress of his civil suit.
-On his arrival Gacy appeared disheveled and immediately asked for an alcoholic drink, whereupon Sam Amirante fetched a bottle of whiskey from his car.
-On his return, Amirante asked Gacy what he had to discuss with them.
-Gacy picked up a copy of the Daily Herald from Amirante's desk, pointed to a front-page article covering the disappearance of Robert Piest and said, "This boy is dead.
+Gacy appeared anxious and disheveled and immediately asked for an alcoholic drink.
+Sam Amirante fetched a bottle of Seagrams whiskey, and Gacy immediately drank two cupfuls.
+Amirante—by this stage dubious of Gacy's claims of innocence—then asked what he had to discuss with them, placing a copy of the Daily Herald on his desk and stating: "You said you had something new to tell me!
+Something important!"
+Gacy picked up the newspaper, pointed to the front-page article covering the disappearance of Piest and said, "This boy is dead.
 He's dead.
 He's in a river."